HoudiniGraphql/houdini/README.md

 ```

 In order to look up the next page for the user's friend.
 We need a way to query the specific user
-that this fragment as been mixing into.
+that this fragment has been spread into.
 In order to pull this off, houdini relies on the generic `Node`
 interface and corresponding query:

 ```graphql